Perth Attractions: 14 Best things to do in Perth

 Fremantle is a town that is as beautiful as the sound of its name.
 It is just a short trip from Perth to get there, and you absolutely cannot miss it.
 This is the best place to eat the catch of the day, learn about the local breweries, and join the crowd for various food, music and art festivals.

 There are many Perth cruises, and the trip to Fremantle along the Swan River is definitely a must-do.
 Besides all the other romantic things to do in Perth, taking your partner for a night out in this bohemian town will become an unforgettable experience.
-Here are some ideas for a trip to Fremantle:

-Enjoy the sunset at Cottesloe beach
+Enjoy the West Coast Sunset at Cottesloe Beach

-Of all the Perth attractions, Cottesloe beach is another must-see during your stay in Perth.
-For a very long time, Cottesloe beach has been a favourite seaside destination of the locals.
+Of all the Perth attractions, Cottesloe Beach is another must-see during your stay in Perth.
+For a very long time, Cottesloe Beach has been a favourite seaside destination of the locals.
 This spot is great for swimming, snorkelling, and sunbathing.

 End your day with a perfect dining experience while watching the sunset over the Indian Ocean.
 To read about other beaches in Perth and see which one suits you best, check out this article.

-Have a blast at the Swan Valley
+Have a Blast at the Swan Valley

 Another spot for a gastronomic celebration is Swan Valley.
 This is the oldest wine region in Western Australia.
 It does not matter whether you are a wine or beer person, or a foodie, you will have a blast here.
 Handcrafted beer gardens and authentic wineries offer their perfected drinks served with fresh local delicatessen.